 According to the American Community Survey, Cooke County has a relatively evenly distributed population in terms of age and gender.
-The majority of the population is between the ages of 5 and 6 years of age, which is also typically characterized as the prime labor force.
 When compared to the age distribution across the State of Texas, Cooke County has a higher proportion of older residents over younger populations.
-In fact, over 14 percent of current residents are age 65 and older.
-This is very important as older populations have special needs, such as public transportation and pedestrian amenities, that should be taken into consideration when planning a transportation network.
+In fact, over 16 percent of current residents are age 65 and older.
+This is important as older populations have special needs, such as public transportation and pedestrian amenities, that should be taken into consideration when planning the transportation network.